 We were back at Ermysted’s and everything went smoothly.
 The nice weather encouraged people to go outside in the sunshine; one person, complete with knotted hanky.
 Skipton Beer Festival seems to be on the political map, not only did we get our regular visit by Julian Smith our local MP; but Nigel Evans and Ken Clarke also came along at different times during the festival.

 The popular vote for beer of the festival was jointly won by local brewery Naylor's for their Toffee Mild and Tiny Rebel brewery from Wales with One Inch Punch.

 Ermysted's Grammar School 20th to 22nd April

 New headmaster at the school, would he not support the festival or permit it?
-Yes: all is ok and the festival went ahead and ran (relatively) smoothly.
+Yes: all was OK and the festival went ahead and ran (relatively) smoothly.
 Our main issue was a lot of the beer arrived late so it was a mad rush when it did arrive so it would be on good form ready for Thursday.
 This year we had two lines being the 11th festival we had "support the thirst 11" and we were definitely "Tup of the league!"
 Again the regular and wrong rumour that Skipton Beer Festival has run out of beer went round town on Saturday night, we actually had 20 different beers left when we closed so we had a good range.
 We have no idea where it originates.
 Note we are ordering the same amount next year!